 Alcohol abstinence is doubtless the most effective measure against a hangover.
 However, if you cannot wholly abstain, consider trying the following the next time you plan to drink.

-- Eat a crab-rich meal
+- Eat a carb-rich meal

 - Choose light-colored drinks